This post may contain affiliate links. Please read myย privacy policy.

 Instructions

 - Peel the prawn heads.
 In a hot wok, add 1 tablespoon of oil and fry the prawn heads until fragrant.
-Add the fried prawn heads to the chicken stock and boil for 30 minutes to 1 hour.
+Add the fried prawn heads to the chicken stock and boil for 30 minutes.
 (I usually reserve the uncooked prawn shells and heads from other dishes and keep them frozen in the freezer.)

 - In a hot wok, add 1 tablespoon of oil and fry the garlic until fragrant.
 Add the egg and scramble.
 Then add the yellow noodles and rice vermicelli, frying for a few minutes until the noodles just begin to sear.
 (Use high heat.)